Keith Haring: Final years and death: 1987–1990

 Also in 1987, Haring painted a mural in the Philadelphia neighborhood of Point Breeze titled 'We the Youth' to commemorate the bicentennial of the United States Constitution.
-Originally intended as a placeholder, a new rowhome was never built and the lot became a park.
+Originally intended as a placeholder, a new rowhouse was never built and the lot became a park.
 The mural underwent a major restoration in 2013 and is Haring's longest standing public mural at its original location.

 In 1988, Haring joined a select group of artists whose work has appeared on the label of Chateau Mouton Rothschild wine.
 In January 1988, he traveled to Japan to open Pop Shop Tokyo; it closed in the summer of 1988.
+Haring collaborated with his friend Stephen Sprouse on designing prints for his Fall 1988 collection.
+Haring also painted Sprouse's Honda CBR1000F.

 In April 1988, Haring created a mural on the South Lawn for the annual White House Easter Egg Roll, which he donated to Children's National Hospital in Washington, D.C.
 Late in the summer, Haring traveled to Düsseldorf for a show of his paintings and sculptures at the Hans Mayer Gallery.
 In December 1988, Haring's exhibition opened at the Tony Shafrazi Gallery, which he stated was his most important show to date.
-He felt he had something to prove because of his health condition and the deaths of his friends Andy Warhol and Jean-Michel Basquiat.

-In February 1989, Haring painted the Todos Juntos Podemos Parar el SIDA mural in the drug-infested Barrio Chino neighborhood of Barcelona to raise awareness of the AIDS epidemic.
+He felt he had something to prove because of his health condition and the deaths of his friends Andy Warhol and Jean-Michel Basquiat.In February 1989, Haring painted the Todos Juntos Podemos Parar el SIDA mural in the Barrio Chino neighborhood of Barcelona to raise awareness of the AIDS epidemic.
 In May 1989, at the invitation of a teacher named Irving Zucker, Haring visited Chicago to paint a 480-foot mural in Grant Park along with nearly 500 students.
 Three other Haring murals materialized in Chicago around the same time: two at Rush University Medical Center, the other at Wells Community Academy High School.
-The latter, was completed days before Haring's arrival in Chicago, as a sort of welcome.
+The latter was completed days before Haring's arrival in Chicago, as a sort of welcome.
 According to Zucker, Haring sent the school a design template for the mural, which was executed by a fellow teacher, Tony Abboreno, an abstract artist, and Wells High School art students, but Haring gave it his final approval and signed it himself.